 Minutes of all CSC teleconferences will be made public within five business days of the meeting.

-Any remedial action will also be reported by the CSC.
+In the event that the CSC invokes the Remedial Action procedures, it will provide regular updates to the RySG and ccNSO of the status of the process. .

 Information sessions conducted during ICANN meetings will be open and posting of transcripts and presentations will be done in accordance with ICANN’s meeting requirements.